aircury/collection/README.md

     - `offsetGet($offset)` to specify the return class.
     - `toArray()` to provide PHPDoc information about the elements of the array.
     - `first()` to specify the return class.

+### Scalar type Collections

+This library comes out of the box with the following Collections, ready to use:
+  - `StringCollection`

+If they do not suit your needs, you can extend any of them or the `AbstractScalarTypeCollection` to implement your own.